mattm/retentioneer/README.md

 ## Testing the script

-Within RStudio, simply load the script using `source("retention-analysis.R")`.
+Within RStudio, simply load the script using `source("retentioneer.R")`.
 If all went well, it should generate the following chart:

 ...